bnjs/bnjs.github.io/notes/sam-altman-ideas-products-teams-and-execution-highlights.md

 ## REMOTE CO-FOUNDERS

-### What about cofounders that aren't working in the same location?
+### What about co-founders that aren't working in the same location?
 The answer is, don't do it.
 I am skeptical of remote teams in general but in the early days of a startup, when communication and speed outweigh everything else, for some reason video conferencing calls just don't work that well.
 The data on this is look at say the most dirty successful software companies of all time and try to point to a single example where the co-founders were in different locations.
 It's really really tough.

 ---